ngchihuan/LightPyCL/README.md

 tracer.iterative_tracer(light_source=lightsources,meshes=scene,trace_iterations=iterations,max_ray_len=max_ray_len,ior_env=ior_env)
 ```

-*iterations* tels the raytracer to follow the rays to a depth of 8.
+*iterations* tells the raytracer to follow the rays to a depth of 8.
 *max_ray_len = 1e3* specifies the maximum length a ray can have if it does not intersect.
 *ior_env     = 1.0* determines the refractive index of the environment (1.0 for vacuum).